 NorthMplsCulture.com seeks to minimize the impact of gentrification in our area.
-Under the guise of revitalization we face serious threats in many forms.
-North Minneapolis faces changes that will forever change the character of our community.
+Under the guise of revitalization, we face serious threats to the character of our community.

-Gentrification happens in three stages.
 First, artists, non-profits, and charismatic people begin to move in to an area and set the stage as trend-setters in a given neighborhood.
-In this first stage, few long-time residents are displaced and vacant properties become occupied & rehabilitated.
+In this first stage, very few long-time residents are displaced, and vacant properties become occupied & rehabilitated.
 There is little change in the nature or character of the neighborhood since word has not spread about the area trending towards gentrification.

 Finally, the third stage of gentrification brings about rehabilitation on a large-scale.
 The changing nature of the neighborhood becomes more apparent, prices skyrocket, and even more displacement occurs.
 Newer residents tend not to tolerate social service facilities, low income residents, and other people & institutions that are seen as undesirable.
 Original residents are then displaced along with their workplaces, institutions, churches and culture.
 Long-time residents begin to feel alien in their own neighborhoods as industries are replaced by offices, expensive boutiques, and clubs.